digipres/workbench/src/formats/format-index.md

 # The Format Index (ALPHA)
-## A format registry aggregation for analysis and exploration.
+## A index across format registry for analysis and exploration.

 <div class="warning">